UniversalDependencies/docs/_2016-09-05--06-prague/features.md

 Ideally a mapping of the features that exist in both systems.

+### UniMorph dimensions (draft v2)

+* `Aktionsart`, values: `STAT` (stative), `DYN` (dynamic), `TEL` (telic), `ATEL` (atelic), `PCT` (punctual), `DUR` (durative), `ACH` (achievement), `ACCMP` (accomplishment), `SEMEL` (semelfactive), `ACTY` (activity).
+Aktionsart is a feature that we don't have in UD but it is closely related to our [Aspect](../ud/feat/Aspect.html).
+Aspect in Slavic languages is treated as a lexical feature, change of aspect is considered a derivation.
+Perfective verbs in Slavic languages correspond to telic verbs in UniMorph, imperfective verbs correspond to atelic verbs and statives.
+However, aktionsart could be defined for other languages including English, while aspect is not marked in UD English.
+* `Animacy`, values: `ANIM` (animate), `INAN` (inanimate), `HUM` (human), `NHUM` (non-human).
+In UD we don't have human but we do have the other three.
+We treat animacy as a scale of either two values (animate, inanimate), or three values (animate, non-human, inanimate).
+In the latter case (which so far appears only in UD Polish), the animate value is interpreted as human-only, while in other languages it includes animals.
+We could add the human value but note that this is not the only feature where a value has shifting semantic contents.
+For example, `Number=Plur` normally means "more than one", but in languages with dual it means "more than two".
+* `Argument Marking` for head-marking languages.
+UniMorph uses templatic features `ARG`+`Case`+`Person`+`Number`, e.g. `ARGNO1S` means that the nominative argument of the current verb is 1st person singular.
+Available cases are nominative, accusative, absolutive, ergative, dative, benefactive.
+We mostly only need to annotate agreement of the verb with its subject, i.e. the nominative argument, and we use the `Person` and `Number` features of the verb for this.
+So far only Basque needs more, as the verbs may agree there with up to three arguments (absolutive, ergative and dative).
+We use the layered features, i.e. `Person[abs]`, `Person[erg]`, `Person[dat]`, `Number[abs]` etc.

 ## Stuff to check

 * Does Hungarian have `Case=Abs`?